-Nominations are now open for the 2021 NSW Women of the Year Awards, which celebrate the achievements of women from all walks of life.
+Nominations have opened for the 2022 NSW Women of the Year Awards, which celebrate the achievements of women from all walks of life.

-Parliamentary Secretary for the Central Coast and Member for Terrigal Adam Crouch said the awards help to share the stories of inspirational women across NSW.
+Parliamentary Secretary for the Central Coast and Member for Terrigal Adam Crouch said the search is on for the Central Coast’s most inspirational and influential female leaders.